Patience is a virtue for acrylic painter

 She’ll begin preparing the canvas with a base coat of gesso, which is similar to white acrylic paint, but thinner.
 Then she’ll choose her color palette and lay down her base colors, going back later to add hard lines to give the piece a more dramatic look.
 She’ll step away at the end and come back later with a refreshed sense of what final details need to be completed.

 As for her style, Brekke says she was more into creating realistic art in her youth.
-In college she discovered post-impressionism, an art movement where artists try to evoke emotions rather than realism.
-After studying Art and Ministry in college, she got burnt out and walked away.
+In college she discovered post-Impressionism, an art movement where artists try to evoke emotions rather than realism.
+After studying art and ministry in college, she was burnt out and walked away.
 It took nearly 20 years, and the death of her father to pick art back up.

 “It’s sad, but it’s inspiration too at the same time to know that it took my father’s death to be inspired again,” Brekke said.